thomscot/bamboozled/README.md

 # bamboozled

-Tired of manually clocking in and out from bamboo HR webpage?
+Keep forgetting to clock in or out of Bamboo HR system?
+Or simply tired of having to manually do so every day?
 This tool is for you.

 The scripts use the germanium library (https://germaniumhq.com/) to automate clock-in/out operations.